josephpipitone/megazone-cloud-tech-assessment/appstack-C3/README.md

 Ensure `infra-C1` is deployed first.
 This stack reads VPC and Subnet information dynamically using data sources.

-1. Execute the init command from within the assignments directory
+1. Execute the init command

     ```text
     cd ./appstack-C3